Born Again

 Galatians 6:15 For in Christ Jesus neither circumcision nor uncircumcision avails anything, but a new creation.

-When we “rightly divide the word of truth” we can easily see that those saved by their belief of the gospel of the kingdom preached by Jesus, Peter and the eleven were referred to as being “born again.”
+When we “rightly divide the word of truth” we can easily see that those saved by their belief of the gospel of the kingdom preached by John the Baptist, Jesus, Peter and the Eleven were referred to as being “born again.”